To read part #1, click here

 “Ayup, that's right,” Stone said, nodding.

-“My people were dispossessed just like yours,” Jamilah said.
-“But you don't see me going around committing crimes.”
+“My people were dispossessed too,” Jamilah said.
+“But you don't see me committing crimes.”

 “You're not big enough to be a criminal,” Muḥammad said.
 “There's a height requirement.”

-Jamilah turned on Muḥammad, ready to sock him in the arm.
-His one-liners were driving her nuts.
+Jamilah rounded on Muḥammad, ready to sock him in the arm.
 Not everything was a joke, for heaven's sake.

 Just then a yellow cab pulled up beside the curb and put on its blinkers.
-A tall white man wearing a Muslim skullcap got out of the cab.
+A tall white man wearing a Muslim skullcap emerged from the cab.
 As he approached, Jamilah noticed a deep scar on his left cheek.
 “As-salamu alaykum,” he called.
 “What's up?”

 Hassan and Muḥammad both replied, “wa alaykum as-salam.”
 Jamilah did not respond.
 She had not grown up saying the salam and was shy to speak it.